TokugawaHeavyIndustries/ubv-remux-docker/README.md

   /remux
 ```

 Where `/somepath/somedir` is the location of your ubv files.
-Note that this must be mounted as `/remux`, as `ubnt_ubvinfo` is called from that directory.
-You may also pass `--with-audio` to extract the audio as well:
+You may also pass `-with-audio` to extract the audio as well:

 ```
 [...]
 tokugawaheavyindustries/ubv-remux-docker \
 /remux \
---with-audio
+-with-audio
 ```

 The last line, `/remux`, is the location of your ubv files.
 As the volume map is static as `/remux`, this is sufficient to process all ubv files contained in the folder.
 However, you may specify a single file to process: